 Have you heard about Cistus incanus?
-Cistus incanus tea (also called Cistus tea and Rock Rose tea) has been the topic of many conversations in recent years due to its ability to make you repellent – at least to biting insects like mosquitos and ticks!
-Cistus incanus was the 1999 European Plant of the Year, making headlines for its many health benefits.
-In 2010, it made the news for its use as an insect repellent.
-It’s now making waves again for its benefits in helping the body deal with retro-viruses.
+Cistus incanus tea (also called Cistus tea and Rock Rose tea) has been widely discussed in health circles in recent years due to its ability to make you repellent – at least to biting insects like mosquitos and ticks.
+Cistus incanus tea has been popular for decades in Europe.
+In fact, Cistus incanus was the 1999 European Plant of the Year, making headlines for its broad range of health benefits.
+The tea is an excellent pest repellent, and it makes a great topical skin cleanser to help ameliorate maskne, eczema, and psoriasis.
+Now it’s making news once again for its ability to help the body deal with retro-viruses.

 Cistus incanus tea is rich in bioflavonoids and polyphenols.
 Cistus tea ameliorates cold and flu symptoms in about 2 days after drinking the first cup.
 Studies have shown that Cistus has powerful antibacterial, antiviral, and biofilm-breaking qualities.
 These studies suggest that Cistus targets viral envelope proteins, preventing the primary attachment of the virus to host cells.
 This reduces the virulence and reproductive ability of the pathogen.